The Offence of Human Trafficking in Singapore and Its Penalties

 Southeast Asia is infamous for being the epicentre of human trafficking or Trafficking-In-Persons (TIP).
 According to a report by the International Organisation for Migration, approximately one-third of the global trafficking trade, or about 200,000 women and children, are trafficked annually from Southeast Asia.

-Singapore too, has quickly become a prime location for human trafficking activities, serving as a destination country, and sometimes as a transit country.
+Singapore too, has served as a destination country, and sometimes as a transit country, for human trafficking activities.

 Transit countries refer to countries that the trafficked persons travel through, or stay in for a temporary period before moving on to the final destination, i.e. the destination country.

-According to the Singapore Inter-Agency task force led by the Ministries of Home Affairs and Manpower to combat human trafficking in Singapore, ever since the Prevention of Human Trafficking Act (PHTA) was enacted in 2015, a total of 11 cases of human trafficking have been prosecuted.
+According to the Singapore Inter-Agency task force led by the Ministries of Home Affairs and Manpower to combat human trafficking in Singapore, ever since the Prevention of Human Trafficking Act (PHTA) was enacted in 2015, a total of 11 cases of human trafficking have been prosecuted as of 2019.
 8 related to sex trafficking while the remaining 3 were related to labour trafficking.

 What is the Offence of Human Trafficking in Singapore?

 According to section 3(1) of the Prevention of Human Trafficking Act (PHTA), a person is said to have committed the offence of human trafficking in Singapore if he/she recruits, transports, transfers, harbours or receives an individual (other than a child) for the purpose of exploitation (whether in Singapore or elsewhere) by means of:

 - Threat or use of force, or any other form of coercion;

 If the victim is a child (i.e. under 18 years old), they will be considered to have been trafficked even if the offender had not coerced, abused their power or bribed the victim when recruiting them.
 It also does not matter whether the offender was the victim’s parent, or that the victim had consented to being recruited.